latitudegames/Scripting/README.md

 https://www.codecademy.com/courses/introduction-to-javascript

 ## History
 You have access to (but can't modify) the `history` object which is a list of the previous actions of the player and of the AI, including the action type.
+Actions can be of types:
+* "do"
+* "say"
+* "story"
+* "continue" (For when the player presses enter/the send button without typing an action)

 ## Memory
 You have access to (but can't modify) the `memory` object which is the current user defined memory.
-You can modify the memory the game uses by settings the `state.memory.context` value.
+* You can modify the memory the game uses by settings the `state.memory.context` value.
 This will replace the user defined memory.
-You can also set `state.memory.frontMemory`, which will include whatever is there in front of even the last action when it's fed into the model, but still not display it to the user.
+* You can also set `state.memory.frontMemory`, which will include whatever is there in front of even the last action when it's fed into the model, but still not display it to the user. **Be careful with this, as setting the frontMemory to an incomplete sentence may result in the AI attempting to complete it in its output, but the frontMemory will not actually display to the player in the adventure.**

 ## Author's Note
 You can set `state.memory.authorsNote` to provide a piece of text that will always be injected three lines back in the game history.
 This will not be shown to the user, but the AI will see it.